mitthu/hadoop-nimble/README.md

 hdfs --daemon start datanode
 ```

-Logs are inside `/opt/hadoop-namenode/logs`.
+Logs are inside `/opt/hadoop-nimble/logs`.
+After starting the daemons, look at the logs for potential problems.

 To quickly wipe the existing installtion and start over again, see Troublesooting -- "Reset installation".

 ### Verify